FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advance-Lessons/Lesson 5.rst

 8. These pixels are rainfall in inches \* 1000.

+9. Use the Export option to save the data in the correct coordinate system and clipped to the project area.

-9. Right click the layer and Export the data.
+10. Right click the layer and Export the data.

 .. image:: ../img/Advanced-Workshop/Module158.png

-10. Save the data to the Hydrology folder.
+11. Save the data to the Hydrology folder.

-11. Set the coordinate system to EPSG 2229.
+12. Set the coordinate system to EPSG 2229.

-12. Reduce the size of the raster with the Map Canvas Extent button.
+13. Reduce the size of the raster with the Map Canvas Extent button.

-13. Add the saved file to the map.
+14. Add the saved file to the map.

-14. Click OK.
+15. Click OK.

 .. image:: ../img/Advanced-Workshop/Module159.png